-- Does your camp or business meet the requirements and priorities governing this funding source? - · Is there a staffing minimum or maximum? - · Is there a revenue/asset limit? - · Is there a seasonal component or would your seasonal situation cause undue pressure? - · Is there a location requirement? - Is there an incorporation status designation such as for-profit vs. nonprofit? - · Is it a loan or grant or both, and is the trigger a reasonable condition to meet for your camp? - Is the lending interest rate workable for your operation? - Are funding priorities of the funding source a match for your operation? - Is the range of funding amounts applicable to your operation? - What are both the short- and long-term impacts of accepting this funding source? - Does any of your current funding disqualify you from consideration? - Does this source have a specific target (could be program subject, demographic, etc.) and does your program meet it? - Are you required to provide matching funds? - Would this source fund an existing program or would you be required to adapt it or design something new? - Can the funds only be applied to certain parts of your operation such as salaries, equipment, capital projects, etc.?
+- Does your camp or business meet the requirements and priorities governing this funding source? - · Is there a staffing minimum or maximum? - · Is there a revenue/asset limit? - Is there a seasonal component or would your seasonal situation cause undue pressure? - · Is there a location requirement? - Is the lending interest rate workable for your operation? - Are funding priorities of the funding source a match for your operation? - Is the range of funding amounts applicable to your operation? - What are both the short- and long-term impacts of accepting this funding source? - Does any of your current funding disqualify you from consideration? - Does this source have a specific target (could be program subject, demographic, etc.) and does your program meet it? - Are you required to provide matching funds? - Would this source fund an existing program or would you be required to adapt it or design something new? - Can the funds only be applied to certain parts of your operation such as salaries, equipment, capital projects, etc.?